mwj8410/Dais/README.md

 ### Palette
 Color palettes are expressed and referenced in suce a way as to be as compatible as plausable with known UI/UX terminology.

-The required structure, mus be mounted in the '$colorPalettes' variable.
+The required structure, must be mounted in the '$color-palettes' variable.
 This is a map structure where each key is intended to represent a named palette and each value within t hat map is a key value pair where the key is the name of the color name within the pallet.

 ```
-$colorPalettes: (
+$color-palettes: (
   example: (
     one: red,
     two: green,
     three: blue
   )
-);'
+);
 ```

+The color can then be accessed using `color(example, one)`.

 ### Typography
 There are two typographic structures available for implimenting text types.
 There are no specific restrictions that